INTRODUCTION

 CONCLUSION

 The role of vitamin D in the immune system is a cornerstone of overall health and wellbeing.
-By supporting immune cell function, reducing inflammation, and protecting respiratory health, it helps the immune system stay resilient against infections.
-Prioritising sources like sunlight, nutrient-rich foods, and supplements ensures you maintain adequate levels year-round.
-Take steps today to optimise your vitamin D intake—your immune system and overall wellbeing will thank you.
+Supporting immune cell function, reducing inflammation and protecting respiratory health, it helps the immune system stay resilient against infections.
+Prioritising sources like sunlight, nutrient-rich foods and supplements ensures you maintain adequate levels year-round.
+Take steps today to optimise your vitamin D intake, and your immune system, overall physical health and mental wellbeing will thank you.